“I don’t just want to be a voice. I want to be part of the action.”

 In partnership with the Ascend Network and parents from across states, tribes, and territories, we would like to share with you the power of parent voice.
 Business, education, government, housing, health, and social services sectors share the responsibility to consider families’ realities and honor their perspectives and incorporate family-supportive policies and practices.
 We’re pleased to share resources to give you ideas for co-creating clearer, more equitable pathways for families to achieve their ambitions.

-- Student-Parent Podcast: 1 in 5: Ascend at the Aspen Institute and production company Lantigua Williams & Co. sought to answer this question by launching the 1 in 5 podcast to learn what it’s like to care for a child and pursue a postsecondary credential from student parents themselves.
-1 in 5 features interviews with Ascend PSP Parent Advisors, Network Partners, and student parents who are affiliated with our Network Partners.
-This 15-episode narrative documentary collection not only underscores the barriers they face balancing their studies with childcare but also celebrates their resilience to improve their well-being and highlights the organizations that are advancing their success.
+- Student-Parent Podcast: 1 in 5: Ascend at the Aspen Institute and production company, Lantigua Williams & Co. features interviews with Ascend Parent Advisors and Network Partners.
+Hear their own stories of balancing resilience with childcare but also celebrates their resilience to improve their well-being and highlights the organizations that are advancing their success.

 - Aspen Forum on Children and Families, Session: Meeting Parents Where They Dream: Critical Voices and Lived Experiences, March 2019